supertuxkart/stk-addons/README.md

 these files exist in a separate sub-domain.
 For testing on a local machine, you may wish to copy these files to the parent folder if you intend to test API functionality.

+As an optional step you could use the `install/htaccess.example` file to rewrite url's.
+To do this move it the website root and rename it to `.htaccess` (be sure that you have installed `mod_rewrite` in apache)

 About the Code
 --------------